BilldarBagdar/C4Device_32StepSequencer/README.md

 Function" mode and back.
 (Press FUNCTION button, then TRACK again)
 </p>
 <p>
-NOTE: You will likely see the C4 display "go blank" and revert to the "Mackie power-on Welcome message" shortly after you open any Live set when you are using the remote script.
+NOTE: You could see the C4 display "go blank" and revert to the "Mackie power-on Welcome message" shortly after you open any Live set when you are using the remote script.
 Usually right before your second button press if you are doing two buttons back-to-back, or whenever you look back at the display if you only did one button press.
 When that happens, the C4 has reacted to some kind of "reset" midi SYSEX message sent by Live itself(?), not the remote script.
 (This "rogue reset" is an outstanding "known issue" the remote script can't always prevent, but this Max (USER mode) sequencer project can snare since (when you are using it) all midi messages between Live and the C4 pass through the patch on the way to the C4.
 Unfortunately, this patch can't do anything about the remote script's "blank display" without "remembering" what the remote script's display should look like by scanning sysex messages as they pass through.
-The remote script should refresh its own display within 2 seconds anyway)  The C4 sends a "serial number response" sysex message when the "Welcome message" appears on the C4 display and both the remote script and this sequencer log the fact whenever they process such a message.
+The remote script should refresh its own display within 2 seconds anyway)  The C4 sends a "serial number response" sysex message when the "Welcome message" appears on the C4 display and both the remote script and this sequencer log the fact whenever they process such a "serial number" message.
 </p>
 <p>
 If you don't see remote script "feedback display updates" on the C4 display (the LEDs and LCDs) at this point, double-check your midi port connections.
 Also try running the sequencer